-- a dependency reference to Roslyn analysers used in the ruleset
+- a dependency reference to Roslyn analyzers used in the ruleset

 To apply the ruleset, a targets file is used.

-Back in the days we had Code Analysis in Visual Studio.
+Back in the day, we had Code Analysis in Visual Studio.
 Starting from the first versions of Visual Studio, this was the Static Code analyzer.
 With the rise of NuGet and later .NET Core, things are changing, also in the .NET Framework.
-Roslyn was introduced and FxCop analysers came.
-First as an extension on Visual Studio 2010 and later incorperated into Visual Studio.
+Roslyn was introduced and FxCop analyzers came.
+First as an extension on Visual Studio 2010 and later incorporated into Visual Studio.

-FxCop analysers are the successors of Code Analysis.
-These analysers use the Roslyn compiler which gives a great experience in Visual Studio.
+FxCop analyzers are the successors of Code Analysis.
+These analyzers use the Roslyn compiler which gives a great experience in Visual Studio.
 Realtime Static code analysis in Visual Studio is born.

 With the release of Visual Studio 2019 Code analysis is being marked deprecated in the interface.
 Time to move on!
-Let’s migrate to FxCop analysers.
+Let’s migrate to FxCop analyzers.

-FxCop analysers can be used in two ways: Install as an extension in Visual Studio or use NuGet.
+FxCop analyzers can be used in two ways: Install as an extension in Visual Studio or use NuGet.
 When you work in a development team NuGet is the preferred way.
 In team environments, analyzers installed as NuGet packages are in scope for all developers that work on that project.
-However you'll need to install them on every project in your solution.
+However, you'll need to install them on every project in your solution.